Family protests sexual assaults at Scarborough Faire

 "We are protesting the sexual assaults that have taken place out at Scarborough Faire, one of which was our daughter in 2018.
 Even though her assailant was prosecuted and convicted, he took a plea deal and he is a registered sex offender for life.
 We feel like Scarborough Faire does not take the appropriate measures to protect your women," Kelly shared.
 "You can be as young as 14 to work out here, and to the best of our knowledge, they do not perform background checks and they allow older workers to work around younger children.
 There's nothing in place to protect these kids from the older workers."

-In 2018, the assailant, David Joshua Danforth pleaded guilty on Nov.
-6, to four counts of aggravated sexual assault of a child.
+In 2018, the assailant, David James Ford, pleaded guilty on Nov.
+6 to four counts of aggravated sexual assault of a child.
 He accepted a plea deal offered by the Ellis County District Attorney’s Office.

 Although their daughter's assailant was convicted, the pair said they are determined to share the information with the public and bring light to a dark situation.